Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Medical conditions that decrease blood flow, such as high blood pressure and arteriosclerosis

-- Medicines, such as those to treat depression and high blood pressure
+- Medicines, such as those used to treat depression and high blood pressure

 What increases my risk for ED?